bsherin/tactic/docs/Log-And-Notebook.rst

 Clicking the clear button button does everything that reset does, and it also removes absolutely everything from the log.

+About the **copy and paste** buttons:

+These provide a means of copying and pasting cells across projects.
+Copy will copy the current cell.
+Paste will paste a copied cell, if there is one.
+So, for example, you can create a notebook into which you copy results, such as plots, from the log of a project.

 About the **log and main** buttons: